juareisa000/Guide-to-Setup-GH-Pages/README.md

 > Try new markdown tags from the Markdown Cheatsheet I provided earlier

-> What do you want your GitHub Page to be about?

-> Redesign it to be about something you are interested in.
+> Redesign it to look a way that you are content with.

 > Want to see the Markdown for this page?
 > - **Scroll Up** to the top of the page and